Code Reviews Matter a Freaking Lot

 Understanding the problem

 Read the description of the PR for only and only the problem.
-Do not care about the solution, or how it was tophatted (our internal term for QA), or anything like that.
+Do not care about the solution, or how it was tophatted, or anything like that.
 If there is a ticket or issue linked from the Pull Request, even better.
-Avoid being biased by the solution the owner created.
+Avoid being biased by the solution the author created.
 They are probably right about the reason.
-But if there is a 1% chance of this being the wrong approach — and in a scale company like Shopify where billions of requests are a day-to-day thing — 1% is not an edge case, it’s a guarantee.
+But if there is a 1% chance of this being the wrong approach — and at a scale like Shopify where billions of requests are a day-to-day thing — 1% is not an edge case, it’s a guarantee.
 So do not be biased.
 It will allow you to stay focused on the problem while the solution offered (code and tests) gets analyzed.

 Sometimes a PR with only the title provides more value than any 50-line excruciatingly detailed explanation of what the author thinks is right.
 No one will ever remember those solution explanations.
 The problem, they will.